 Government organisations may need to produce certain publications in languages other than English.
-In the case of a publication that affects people in Wales, you may need to produce a Welsh language version.
+If a publication affects people in Wales there may be an obligation to produce a Welsh language version.

-Government organisations are bound by the requirements of the Equality Act 2010 to ensure that their services and products, including publications, are accessible to disabled people.
+Government organisations are also bound by the Equality Act 2010 to ensure their services and products, including publications, are accessible.

 Further sources of information: